 Starmer should be ‘more upfront’ in supporting striking workers, says union boss

-A trade union boss has suggested Sir Keir Starmer is “embarrassed” to stick up for workers as dockers at Britain’s largest container port strike for the first time in 30 years.
+A trade union boss has suggested Sir Keir Starmer is “embarrassed” to stick up for workers, as dockers at Britain’s largest container port have gone on strike for the first time in 30 years.

 Unite general secretary Sharon Graham told broadcasters on Tuesday that the Labour leader should be “more upfront” in supporting strikers, who “need people in their corner”.